systemd/systemd/docs/CGROUP_DELEGATION.md

 might still carry settings that might not be valid anymore.

-Note a particular asymmetry here: if your systemd version doesn't support a specific controller on cgroupsv1 you can still make use of it for delegation, by directly fiddling with its hierarchy and replicating the cgroup tree there as necessary (as suggested above).
-However, on cgroupsv2 this is different: separately mounted hierarchies are not available, and delegation has always to happen through systemd itself.
+Note a particular asymmetry here: if your systemd version doesn't support a specific controller on cgroup v1 you can still make use of it for delegation, by directly fiddling with its hierarchy and replicating the cgroup tree there as necessary (as suggested above).
+However, on cgroup v2 this is different: separately mounted hierarchies are not available, and delegation has always to happen through systemd itself.
 This means: when you update your kernel and it adds a new, so far unseen controller, and you want to use it for delegation,